Layers in Photoshop

 Photoshop Tutorials

-This article is a part of our Photo Editing Tutorials
+This article is a part of our How To Edit A Photo In Photoshop Tutorials and you can find out other photo editing tips here.

 Can this be done in Elements?